Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 3. Select Plane to view its properties in the Inspector window.
 4. Set Transform to Position = (0,0,0), Rotation = (0,0,0), Scale = (1,1,1).
 5. On the Plane's Mesh Renderer, expand the Materials property and change the default-material to *LightGridFloorSquare* (or any suitable material of your choice).

 (To set a new material, click the small circle icon next to the current material name.
-This opens the **Object Picker** dialog so that you can choose the a different material from the list of all materials currently in the project.)
+This opens the **Object Picker** dialog so that you can choose a different material from the list of all materials currently in the project.)

 ![The Floor in the Inspector window](images/mlagents-NewTutFloor.png)